lantunes/cellpylib/README.md

 <img src="https://raw.githubusercontent.com/lantunes/cellpylib/master/resources/phase_transition.png" width="100%"/>

-C. G. Langton describes the transition from order to complexity to chaos in cellular automata in the paper:
+C. G. Langton describes the lambda parameter, and the transition from order to criticality to chaos in cellular automata while varying the lambda parameter, in the paper:

 > Langton, C. G. (1990).
 Computation at the edge of chaos: phase transitions and emergent computation.
 Physica D: Nonlinear Phenomena, 42(1-3), 12-37.